AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/gmail-modules.md

 #### Create a draft

-This action module `creates a new email draft and adds it to a folder you specify`.
+This action module creates a new email draft and adds it to a folder you specify.

 You specify the folder where you want to create a draft.

-The module returns the ID of the `email draft` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the email draft and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.